aksommerville/egg2/etc/doc/eggdev-http.md

 ### GET /api/instruments

 Returns the synth instruments config file verbatim (EAU-Text).
-That should stored at `EGG_SDK/src/eggdev/instruments.eaut`.
+That should be stored at `EGG_SDK/src/eggdev/instruments.eaut`.
 This is read from scratch every time you call it; no need to restart the server if you change the underlying file.
 Beware that regular conversion against the default instruments does cache, and you do have to restart to get that.